arnaudoff/scala-quick/README.md

 - the casual dev who wants to quickly dive into Scala
 - especially useful for people with limited time as a resource
-- the reader is expected to have general programming knowledge as well as knowledge of common idioms/terminology (e.g I'm not going to define what immutabilityis)
+- the reader is expected to have general programming knowledge as well as knowledge of common idioms/terminology (e.g I'm not going to define what immutability is)

 ## Structure